 I had made pureed vegetable soups before, which were delicious, but I always had to add cream to get that wonderful, velvety soft texture.
 What makes this recipe so special is that there is absolutely no added cream or milk!
 You wouldn’t believe it looking at the picture – and you definitely wouldn’t believe it after you’ve had your first spoonful of this!

-8 tablespoons Land O’ Lakes unsalted butter, cut into 8 pieces
+8 Tbsp Land O’ Lakes unsalted butter, divided

 Salt and pepper

 Take the outer cauliflower leaves off and trim the bottom off of the stem.
 Cut around core to remove it completely; thinly slice core and reserve.